-Central Ohio is anchored by Columbus, the state capital and 15th largest city in the country.
+Central Ohio is anchored by Columbus.
 The youngest sibling of Ohio’s major cities known as the three C’s (Cleveland and Cincinnati), Columbus has an appropriately young, vibrant feel.
 It’s a cultural town, a cerebral place where art, numerous universities and the outdoors inspire ingenuity.
-Make the most of your college visit and stay to see the sights!
+Make the most of your visit and stay to see the sights!

 Walk through the Short North Arts District for an expression of the “Art and Soul” of Columbus.
-The Short North is home to 300 businesses, 14 of them art galleries that feature all types of mediums and artists.
+The Short North is home to 300 businesses, several of them art galleries that feature all types of mediums and artists.
 Grab a latte at Mission Coffee Co. or a bite to eat at Forno Kitchen + Bar and hit the local shops!
-Browse through Red Giraffe Design’s handcrafted jewelry and pick up a graphic tee from the designers at Clothe Ohio.
-Don’t miss out on the unique shops, unconventional food, and unforgettable people.
+Browse through Red Giraffe Design’s handcrafted jewelry.
+Don’t miss out on the unique shops, unconventional food and unforgettable people.

 Franklin Park Conservatory